 Consume named trace configurations

-Map services are the primary method through which named trace configurations are consumed.
-Beginning with ArcGIS Enterprise 10.9, a named trace configuration in the utility network layer can be consumed with the ArcGIS REST API through the Utility Network service by global ID.
+Map services can also be used to consume named trace configurations.
+Beginning with ArcGIS Enterprise 10.9, a named trace configuration in the utility network can be consumed with the ArcGIS REST API through the Utility Network service by global ID.